 At a certain level, agencies are trusted as they have the experience and expertise in catering to clients and making sure that they get the most service or output out of their money.
 Agencies maintain a certain standard in the quality of service they provide, and every client feedback and comment is important to them for business continuity.

 In this respect, agencies have a mission to meet and even go beyond client expectations to keep them happy.
 So this will reflect in their delivery and output – quick responses, quality output, regular reporting and updates, agile team, an initiative in problem-solving or avoiding a potential crisis, and many more.

-- Can give assurance - Clients are assured to receive quality work equivalent to the money they invested when they book an agency.
-Agencies must provide quality services or else they will compensate you, the client, for any errors or shortcomings on their part.
+Clients are assured of receiving quality work equivalent to the money they invested when they book an agency.
+Agencies must provide quality services, or else they will compensate you, the client, for any errors or shortcomings on their part.

-- Some degree of risk and less control - We’ve said agencies can give assurance, yes, but there are also some risks involved with high costs.
-As you hire a whole team of developers, you are counting on the team to take charge of the project from start to finish.
+We’ve said agencies can give assurance, yes, but there are also some risks involved with high costs.
+As you hire a whole team of freelance developers, you are counting on the team to take charge of the project from start to finish.
 But if something goes wrong or you find out that the team is not a good fit for the company, it is hard to change service providers midway as the team already knows the project – even if you are not satisfied with their services.

 Getting a whole team also means less control and oversight of the project.
 Yes, clients can still be involved, but paying an agency means you are paying for a complete team with a project manager.
 They can execute, manage, report, and deliver the project according to the briefs provided to them, whether or not you are involved in the process.

-BOTTOMLINE: This is best for companies that do not have core expertise in software development, need an agile team, and have the budget to sustain hiring a whole team for months to years.
+This option is ideal for businesses that lack specialized knowledge in software development, require a flexible team, and have the financial resources to afford hiring an entire team for an extended period, ranging from months to years.